 This information is provided to the Student Council so that they can consult with student representatives and the wider student body to provide feedback on the level of the fees proposed, their priorities for service provision and feedback on how the services should be provided and procured (i.e. who they should be delivered by).
 Once this feedback is received and considered the fee is then set for the next year.

-The rationale for a 4% increase includes:
+The rationale for the 4% increase in 2018 includes:

 - Contributing to addressing the rising costs of service provision and costs of service transformation since 2015, which will be reflected in improvements in the quality of service provision;